Ashishk-alt/reachinbox-email-scheduler/README.md

 Restart test	Verified during development

 28. Assumptions and Trade-offs

 Ethereal SMTP

 Ethereal is used for testing because the assignment requires fake SMTP.
 It is not intended to be a production email delivery provider.

+Render Deployment / SMTP

+The deployed Render instance uses the free tier, which blocks outbound SMTP traffic on all ports (25, 465, 587) at the network level — this is a platform restriction, not an application bug (confirmed via Render logs: the connection times out rather than failing authentication, and the same code with the same credentials sends successfully in the local environment).
+As a result, live email sending only works locally, which is demonstrated in the demo video.
+All other functionality — Google OAuth, dashboard, scheduling, BullMQ persistence, rate limiting, Slack notifications, and Elasticsearch search — works identically on the deployed instance.

 PostgreSQL as the source of truth